KupoKopu/KupoKopu/README.md

 - 👋 Hi, I’m @KupoKopu
 - 🌱 I’m currently figuring out what projects to put on github but will start delving into data structures and design templates soon (c++)
-- I have meddled in with my projects: C++, C#, WxWidgets, SQL, ODBC, OLE
+- I have meddled in my projects with: C++, C#, WxWidgets, SQL, ODBC, OLE, Python, Flask
 - Understand: Python, HTML, Javascript & CSS

 <!---